-This booklet contains information about each of the 24 AS/A-level subjects from which you may choose.
-You will spend a long time studying each of your subjects, so it is well worth taking time to find out all you can about them, before you make your choices.
-You should:
+This booklet contains information about each of the AS/A-level subjects from which you may choose.
+You will spend a long time studying each of your subjects, so it is well worth taking time to find out all you can about them.
+Before you make your choices, you should:

-- find out all you can about the kinds of career you might be interested in, - read the relevant pages in this booklet, - talk to pupils already doing the subjects at AS/A-level, - talk to your teachers, - talk to your parents, - talk to the Careers Advisor or any member of the Careers Department in School, - talk to the Careers Advisor from the Department of Economy who you have already met this year.
+- find out all you can about the kinds of career you might be interested in, - read the relevant pages in this booklet, - talk to pupils already doing the subjects at AS/A-level, - talk to your teachers, - talk to your parents, - talk to Miss Griffith (Head of Careers) or any member of the Careers Department in School, - talk to the Careers Advisor from the Department of Economy whom you have already met this year.

-No matter what subjects you choose, you will find AS/A-level work very different to GCSE.

-Here are some of the differences which sixth form pupils have told us about:
+No matter what subjects you choose, you will find AS/A-level work very different from GCSE.
+Here are some of the differences which sixth form pupils have highlighted:

-- There is more work in 3 or 4 AS/A-levels than in 9 GCSEs. - You have to do more work on your own initiative and independently. - You have to apply your knowledge to a greater extent, not just learn facts. - There is a lot more extra reading 'around the subject'. - You will not succeed if you have too many commitments outside schoolwork, for example a parttime job which takes up a lot of your time.
+- There is more work in 3 or 4 AS/A-levels than in 9 GCSEs. - You have to do more work on your own initiative and independently. - You have to apply your knowledge to a greater extent, not just learn facts. - There is a lot more extra reading 'around the subject'. - You will find it more difficult to succeed if you have too many commitments outside schoolwork, for example a part-time job which takes up a lot of your time.